M4R14-N3l0/My-Manga-Collection/README.md

 Specific Objectives:

-<li> Create a user registration system for those who wish to access the application.
+<li> Create a user registration system for those who wish to access the application. </li>

-Implement a login window for authenticated user access.
+<li> Implement a login window for authenticated user access. </li>

-Develop a management system that ensures security and prevents execution errors that could crash the application.
+<li> Develop a management system that ensures security and prevents execution errors that could crash the application. </li>

-Design a user interface that is functional, user-friendly, and visually appealing. </li>
+<li> Design a user interface that is functional, user-friendly, and visually appealing. </li>